krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

         TF_VAR_client_secret: ${{ secrets.AZURE_AD_CLIENT_SECRET }}
         TF_VAR_subscription_id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}
         TF_VAR_tenant_id: ${{ secrets.AZURE_AD_TENANT_ID }}
+        TF_VAR_web_app_name: ${{ secrets.WEBAPP }}
 ```
 The variable name follows the following special convention: `TF_VAR_<name of your var in terraform>`.
 Terraform then automatically maps the value to the terraform variable.

 ## Dependencies and Environments

-You can Setup Concurrent or sequential Tasks with Pipelines.
-In our example we made a Sequential Task by definining defining that the Seconds Task needs the First:
+You can setup concurrent or sequential tasks with Pipelines.
+In our example we made a sequential task by definining that the second task needs the first:

 "`needs: [terraform]`"

-Also we Setup two different Environments "production" and "developement" those are necessary for an Approval Workflow.
+Also we setup two different Environments "production" and "developement" those are necessary for an Approval Workflow.
 More on that later.

 ## Terraform apply

-The Final Step is to Apply the Terraform Code which will Setup the Defined Environment on Azure.
+The final Step is to apply the terraform code which will setup the defined environment on Azure.

 As in the plan command you have to add variables in the `env:` subsection.

 ## Terraform main.tf

-Your /terrform/main.tf contains all the Setting for the Desired Infrastructure on Azure.
+Your /terrform/main.tf contains all the setting for the desired infrastructure on Azure.
 It will be the major file where you have to implement things.

 # 2. Terraform Tasks

 ## Terraform settings

-Every Terraform Project needs a Backend to store the state by default a Local file will be used but there are many different available backends.
+Every terraform project needs a backend to store the state by default a Local file will be used but there are many different available backends.
 In our case we have already provided you with an azure storage account and a container in which the state file resides.
 However, it is your job to provide a unique name for the state file in `main.tf`.
 If it doesnt exist it will be created by the Terraform CLI.
 The name of the placeholder `<your unique name>` needs to be unique for every participant. (only Lowercase and numbers allowed)